I love Bolton Abbey. Everyone loves Bolton Abbey. It’s one of those special places that has the power to take you back to your childhood.

 The food is quite pricey inside for what it is but we couldn’t resist buying a generously portioned caramel shortbread and sharing it between ourselves.

-Walking trails – the Strid
+Walking trails at Bolton Abbey – the Strid

 After our foodie stop, ruin exploration, and stepping stone extravaganza, we walked along one of the designated paths to the Strid.

 The Strid is where the broad River Wharfe becomes suddenly narrow and the water rushes with great force.
-It was formed by the wearing away of softer rock by the circular motion of small stones in hollows, forming a series of potholes which in time linked together to form a deep, water filled chasm.
+It was formed by the wearing away of softer rock by the circular motion of small stones in hollows, forming a series of potholes which in time linked together to form a deep, water-filled chasm.

 It was cool to look into the potholes to see a few tadpoles and other aquatic life including crayfish, but you have to be careful around this area.
 The force of the water is extremely strong and the stones are slippery.
 There are several warning signs alerting visitors to this.